Planning, managing and monitoring cash flow are crucial to staying in the black when running a business.

 Hike your income: Review the prices of products and services.
 Use an advertising campaign and improve customer service to resonate the business’s brand to the buying public.
 Consider expanding operations to grow profits.

 Improve financial skills: Improving cash flow requires better management and financial capabilities.
-Attend workshops on how to manage finances, or get advice from a professional accountant or financial adviser, who can provide your business with market insights on the industry in which you operate.
+Attend workshops on how to manage finances.
+Get advice from a professional accountant or financial adviser.
+These professional can provide your business with market insights on the industry in which you operate.

 Evaluating business performance

-Managing cash flow can help you determine the financial standing of your business as making data-backed determinations is crucial when deciding on important matters such as venturing on a marketing campaign or setting up new shops.
+Managing cash flow can help you determine the financial standing of your business.
+Thus, making data-backed determinations is crucial when deciding on important matters.
+Mostly on venturing on a marketing campaign or setting up new shops.

 You can then compare your cash flow with your competitors to get a good grasp of how you are faring against them.
 Knowing for instance if you’re spending beyond the spending trend of your competitors on one cost-item will compel you to work on at levelling with them on that area.